ecamo19/physiolocal_responses_tropical_dry_forest_reproducible_stats/README.md

 `pixi run jupyter notebook`

-Finally, to execute the code in each `.ipynb` make sure notebook is `Trusted` (if a Not Trusted flag shows up inside the notebook, change it to Trusted by clicking over it.
+Finally, to execute the code in each `.ipynb` make sure the notebook is `Trusted` (if a Not Trusted flag shows up inside the notebook, change it to Trusted by clicking over it.
 This is located at the top right) and the kernel R (Pixi) is selected.